-- 1. Civil Rule 90.3 is amended to provide: - (a) Guidelines Sole or Primary Physical Custody.
-A child support award in a case in which one parent is awarded sole or primary physical custody as defined by paragraph (f) will be calculated as an amount equal to the adjusted annual income of the non-custodial parent multiplied by a percentage specified in subparagraph (a)(2). - (1) Adjusted annual income as used in this rule means the parent's total income from all sources minus: - (A) mandatory deductions such as federal income tax, social security tax, mandatory retirement deductions and mandatory union dues; - (B) child support and alimony payments arising from prior relationships which are required by other court or administrative proceedings and actually paid; and - (C) work related child care expenses for the children who are the subject of the child support order. - (2) The percentage by which the non-custodial parent's adjusted income must be multiplied in order to calculate the child support award is:
+1. Civil Rule 90.3 is amended to provide:

+(a) Guidelines - Sole or Primary Physical Custody.
+A child support award in a case in which one parent is awarded sole or primary physical custody as defined by paragraph (f) will be calculated as an amount equal to the adjusted annual income of the non-custodial parent multiplied by a percentage specified in subparagraph (a)(2).

+(1) Adjusted annual income as used in this rule means the parent's total income from all sources minus:

+(A) mandatory deductions such as federal income tax, social security tax, mandatory retirement deductions and mandatory union dues;

+(B) child support and alimony payments arising from prior relationships which are required by other court or [AND] administrative proceedings and actually paid; and

+(C) work related child care expenses for the children who are the subject of the child support order.
+Supreme Court Order No. 1008 Effective Date: January 15, 1990 Page 2

+(2) The percentage by which the noncustodial parent's adjusted income must be multiplied in order to calculate the child support award is:

-- (A) 20% (.20) for one child; - (B) 27% (.27) for two children; - (C) 33% (.33) for three children; and - (D) an extra 3% (.03) for each additional child. - (3) The court may allow the obligor parent to reduce child support payments up to 50% for any period in which that parent has extended visitation of over 27 consecutive days.
-The order must specify the amount of the reduction which is allowable if the extended visitation is exercised. - (b) Shared Physical Custody.
-A child support award in a case in which the parents are awarded shared physical custody as defined by paragraph (f) will be calculated by: - (1) Calculating the annual amount each parent would pay to the other parent under paragraph (a) assuming the other parent had primary custody. - (2) Multiplying this amount for each parent by the percentage of time the other parent will have physical custody of the children.
-However, if the court finds that the percentage of time each parent will have physical custody will not accurately reflect the ratio of funds each parent will directly spend on supporting the children, the court shall vary this percentage to reflect its findings.
+- (A) 20% (.20) for one child;

+- (B) 27% (.27) for two children;

+- (C) 33% (.33) for three children; and

+- (D) an extra 3% (.03) for each additional child.

+(3) The court may allow the obligor parent to reduce child support payments up to 50% for any period in which that parent has extended visitation of over 27 consecutive [30] days.
+The order must specify the amount of the reduction which is allowable if the extended visitation is exercised.

+(b) Shared [OR JOINT] Physical Custody.
+A child support award in a case in which the parents are awarded shared [OR JOINT] physical custody as defined by paragraph (f) will be calculated by:

+(1) Calculating the annual amount each parent would pay to the other parent under paragraph (a) assuming the other parent had primary custody.

+(2) Multiplying this amount for each parent by the percentage of time the other parent will have physical custody of the children.
+However, if the court finds that the percentage of time each parent will have Supreme Court Order No. 1008 Effective Date: January 15, 1990 Page 3 physical custody will not accurately reflect the ratio of funds each parent will directly spend on supporting the children, the court shall vary this percentage to reflect its findings.

-- figure calculated in the preceding subparagraph is the obligor parent and the annual award is equal to the difference between the two figures multiplied by 1.5.
-However, if this figure is higher than the amount of support which would be calculated under paragraph (a) assuming sole or primary custody, the annual support is the amount calculated under paragraph (a). - (4) The child support award is to be paid in 12 equal monthly installments unless shared custody is based on the obligor parent having physical custody for periods of 30 consecutive days or more.
-In that case, the total annual award will be paid in equal installments over those months in which the obligor parent does not have physical custody.
-The order must provide that if this physical custody is not exercised, the obligor parent must pay additional child support in an amount equal to what must be paid in months in which the obligor parent is not entitled to physical custody.
+The parent with the larger (3)figure calculated in the preceding subparagraph is the obligor parent (WITH THE PAYMENT OBLIGATION] and the annual award is equal to difference between the two the figures multiplied by 1.5.
+However, if this figure is higher than the amount of support which would be calculated under paragraph (a) assuming sole or primary custody, the annual support is the amount calculated under paragraph (a).

+The child support award is to be (4) paid in 12 equal monthly installments unless shared [OR JOINT] custody is based on the obligor parent having physical custody for periods of 30 consecutive days or more.
+In that case, the total annual award will be paid in equal installments over those months in which the obligor parent does not have physical The order must provide that if this custody. physical custody is not exercised, the obligor parent must pay additional child support in an amount equal to what must be paid in months in which the obligor parent is not entitled to physical custody.